 This type of sushi is probably the easiest to make.
 Chirashi, literally scattered, is also known as chirashisushi and it is basically a big bowl of rice mixed with fish, vegetables, and other ingredients of your choice.
 It is similar to it’s Hawaiian little brother the powe bowl.

 To make Chirashi sushi is quite simple: Firstly, just cook sushi rice and cut seafood.
 You can either mix everything or serve the fish on top of the rice.
-It’s colourful and tasty!
+It’s colorful and tasty!

 4. Inari sushi